Are you guys thinking of ditching the bicycle for a few hours and taking a walking tour while in Amsterdam?

 Eating Europe’s Walking Tour of Amsterdam is not to be missed.
 While this incredible culinary experience is seriously popular– it has been recommended by National Geographic, The New York Times, Lonely Planet and many more travel experts– the organization is far from overrated.
 They offer a range of experiences in both price and duration, so the choices can be overwhelming.

-If you love Amsterdam’s boating culture almost as much as their cheese selection– and don’t mind spending a little more– than Eating Europe’s Jordaan Food and Canals Tour is the experience for you.
+If you love Amsterdam’s boating culture almost as much as its cheese selection– and don’t mind spending a little more– then Eating Europe’s Jordaan Food and Canals Tour is the experience for you.

 Sandeman’s New Europe Walking Tours